ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ### **SubscribeSpecifiedAgent**

 Also, you can subscribe agent according to specification provided in knowledge base.
 Instead of subscription sc-elements, you should provide agent implementations.
+`SubscribeSpecifiedAgent` method finds specification of abstract agent for specified agent implementation and uses this specification to subscribe specified agent to sc-event.

 ```cpp
 ...